luizbgomide/sovereign/arcane-traditions.md

 ### Necromancer Arts

-Necromancer Effort is equal to one plus their Magic skill level plus the highest of their Int or Cha, to a minimum of one point.
+Necromancer Effort is equal to one plus their Magic skill level plus the highest of their INT or CHA, to a minimum of one point.
 Partial Necromancers have one less Effort, to a minimum of one.

 - **Bonetalker:** You can see and communicate with any undead creature, regardless of a shared language or the creature’s natural state of invisibility.
 By Committing Effort for the Turn you can sense the surface thoughts of any visible undead, including an impression of any commands or behavior it has been ordered to carry out.
 Unintelligent undead will not attack you or your companions unless specifically compelled to do so by a command or a master.
 Even intelligent undead will generally pause at least for an initial parley before attacking.
 - **Cold Flesh:** You no longer require sleep and feel pain only in an abstract sense.
 You can suffer no more than 2 points of damage from any given instance of Shock and you have a natural Armor Class equal to 12 plus half your level, rounded down.